code-matt/gabby_voice_assistant/README.md

 that needs some help.
 As well as it needs helper methods for contexts and lots of other things that she currently does not use.

-<p>My idea is to expand this and use IBM watson image recognition as well
+<p>My idea is to expand this and use IBM Watson image recognition as well
-as knowledge,walfram alpha etc etc...
+as knowledge,Wolfram Alpha etc etc...
 The idea is that a user logs in and over time as they ask questions and tell Gabby things, their database grows and builds connections personalized to that user.
 Also started experimenting with personalized actions.. right now Gabby can click a mouse lol.</p>